Relocating to Spain from the UK

 Hi Pam,

-I do habe provate healthcare as part of my visa, so as soon as I get to Spain I will register with a doctor and hopefully they will then put me in touch with the stoma nurse etc. I know I would have to pay a nominal amout towards my prescriptions, I am just worried how easy and quick it is to get them.
+I do have private healthcare as part of my visa, so as soon as I get to Spain, I will register with a doctor, and hopefully, they will then put me in touch with the stoma nurse, etc. I know I would have to pay a nominal amount towards my prescriptions.
+I am just worried about how easy and quick it is to get them.

-My stoma nurse in the UK has already got me on Coloplast products as she said that's what Spain use.
+My stoma nurse in the UK has already got me on Coloplast products as she said that's what Spain uses.

 Take care and thank you again.